usnistgov/fireflow/STANDARD.md

 endian" in FCS 3.1 was that it became possible to make *$PnB* different across measurements; this is because previously *$PnB* was implied in *$BYTEORD*.

-As a consequence, integer layouts can express any width from 8-64 bits (in multiples of 8) starting in 3.1.
-It wasn't clear if this was intended, but `fireflow` nonetheless supports these layouts.
+As a consequence, integer layouts can express any width from 8 to 64 bits (in multiples of 8) starting in FCS 3.1.
+It wasn't clear if this was intended, but `fireflow` nonetheless supports this layout.

 In practice, many vendors still seem to use a single width for integer data in FCS 3.1+ despite the added flexibility.